rajeevdevops123/rajeevdevops123/README.md

 Hi there 👋
-I am Rajeev Kumar, a Full Stack Software Engineer from 🇮🇳india passionate about developing production-ready applications with 6+ years of professional onsite as well as remote working experience. 🎯
+I am Rajeev Kumar, a Software Engineer from 🇮🇳india passionate about developing production-ready applications with 6+ years of professional onsite as well as remote working experience. 🎯

 I mostly work with Python, MVC Frameworks and Cloud based technologies. 🚀